Planned changes

 Occupational fields

-The Master’s degree in Public and International Economics qualifies you for a number of high-responsibility jobs and leadership positions.
+The Master’s degree in Public and International Economics enables you for a number of high-responsibility jobs and leadership positions.
 Your skills are in high demand wherever sound knowledge and qualified analysis of economics policy relationships in a global world are needed.
 This comprises many areas, from national and international institutions – such as public administration, associations, chambers, NGOs and unions – to banks, insurance companies and large enterprises to media.

-And of course a good final grade in your Master’s degree program paves the way for a doctorate!
+And, of course, a good final grade in your Master’s degree program paves the way for a doctorate!

 Study documents